rauc/rauc/docs/reference.rst

 ``prevent-late-fallback=<true/false>`` (optional)
-  In some use-cases, fallback to an older version must be prevented after the update is completed successfully ('rauc status mark-good' executed from the new version).
+  In some use-cases, fallback to an older version must be prevented after the update is completed successfully (``rauc status mark-good`` executed from the new version).
-  If this option is enabled, RAUC will execute the equivalent of 'rauc status mark-bad other' after marking the currently booted slot as good.
+  If this option is enabled, RAUC will execute the equivalent of ``rauc status mark-bad other`` after marking the currently booted slot as good.
   This means that the other slot(s) is/are no longer eligible for fallback.

 .. _keyring-section: